Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

 \subsection{Functional brain connections}

 To analyze the functional connections between brain regions, the LZ-distance was computed from the fMRI time series.
 Unlike Hamming-type distances, which assess similarity based on point-by-point matches, information distances aim to characterize the relationship between two time series via their normalized mutual information \cite{li04}.
 In the case of the Lempel-Ziv estimate, this reflects the redundancy of patterns shared by the sequences.
 This redundancy-based measure is time-independent and does not account for when the related patterns occur in each series.
 While it is possible to assign a time arrow to information distances, this was not done in the present analysis and will be explored in future work.
 From the pairwise information distance between all 360 ROIs a distance matrix was computed.
-We plotted the distance map, sorting both axes by increasing $h_{lz}$ values.
+We plotted the distance map, sorting both axes by increasing $h_{LZ}$ values.
 This matrix was then used to construct a dendrogram of the regions, enabling the definition of a hierarchical structure of functional relationships.
 The dendrogram was built using the Neighbor-Joining clustering method.
 Distance maps and dendrograms for all four tasks are shown in Figure \ref{fig:dist}.
+If the reader wants to look closer at the dendrograms, they are provided separately in the Supplementary material Section~10.

-\textbf{Motor Task.} We begin our analysis by the distance map, the larger the difference between the $h_{LZ}$ value of two regions, the larger the distance between them.
+\textbf{Motor Task.} Figure~\ref{fig:dist} a) We begin our analysis with the distance map; the larger the difference between the $h_{LZ}$ value of two regions, the larger the distance between them.
 This trend is valid for both active and non-active regions.
-In general, the blue area color along the main diagonal shows that similar $h_{LZ}$ valued regions remain close in the sense on pattern redundancy, but this diagonal area does not have the same width for all entropy density values and it reduces its width notably when entering the active regions portion of the distance map.
+In general, the blue area color along the main diagonal shows that similar $h_{LZ}$ valued regions remain close in the sense of pattern redundancy, but this diagonal area does not have the same width for all entropy density values, and it reduces its width notably when entering the active regions portion of the distance map.
 The opposite happens for the less active regions portion of the same plot.

 The first thing that becomes relevant in the dendrogram is that active regions are found clustered together at lower levels of the tree, pointing to shared information between them.
 Furthermore, regions of similar functionality also appeared clustered in the lower levels of the hierarchy.
 Both trends are clear, for example, for regions 1(V1), 181(V1), 5(V3), 185(V3), 6(V4), 186(V4), all of them in the occipital lobe and associated with visual tasks, which appear clustered together and also with the other visual area 4(V2), 184(V2), which although not activated according to the criteria used, has an entropy density of $0.83$, quite close to the activation threshold value.
 A similar example are active regions 8(4), 188(4), 9(3b), 189(3b), 51(1), 231(1), 56(6v), 236(6v) all clustered together at low levels of the dendrogram and the first six regions associated with motor and sensory activity, while the last two belong to the premotor areas.
 A third more functionally heterogeneous group was also found comprising regions 6(V4), 72(10d), 148(PF), 328(PF), 149(PFm), 329(PFm), 150(PGi), 330(PGi), 151(PGs), 331(PGs), 325(IP1); the last nine regions belong to the lateral parietal lobe, while the first at the occipital lobe and the second at the lateral frontal lobe.
 This cluster comprises regions with visual, motor, and attention functionalities.